-Over the past few years Tom A Warner and colleagues have been filming lightning on high-speed cameras.
+Over the past few years, Dakota USA native Tom A Warner and his colleagues have been filming lightning on high-speed cameras.
 In total they have captured 776 naturally occurring lightning flashes with recording speeds as high as 100,000 images per second.
 41 of the flashes were upward flashes originating from tall towers in Rapid City.
 Recording at speeds this high allows a detailed examination of what actually happens during lightning strikes and Tom has done a lot of work on upward lightning.

 The most important finding about upward lightning, is that it primarily occurs when there is a nearby positive cloud-to-ground flash.
 The electric field change caused by the preceding flash causes an upward positive leader to initiate from a tall object such as a building, tower or wind turbine.
 It is the shape of the tall object and the resulting enhancement in the electrical field that makes it possible for an upward leader to form following a nearby flash.
 Tom and his colleagues call this lightning-triggered upward lightning and the upward leader would not develop if the tall object was not present.
 This is shown below in a fascinating high-speed video.

 During winter snow storms, Tom's research also shows that tall objects can initiate upward leaders without preceding triggering flashes.These findings are very important because there are a lot of tall structures being built, especially wind turbines.
 These structures are experiencing lightning currents from upward lightning at a much higher rate than they might experience from normal downward lightning, even up to 100 times more often.
 Therefore, there is a much greater chance for damage.
 Also, it is unclear what global atmospheric impacts (i.e. atmospheric chemistry) if any, may result from the increase in lightning (specifically upward lightning) due to man-made tall objects.